 European governments are supporting moves in this direction under the EU’s “20-20-20” framework calling for 20% of energy to come from renewable sources, 20% more energy efficiency and 20% less greenhouse gas emissions by the year 2020.
 Worldwide agreement, was reached in 2015 requiring developed and developing countries alike to limit their emissions to relatively safe levels, of 2C, with an aspiration of 1.5C.

 Triodos Bank plays an important role in this effort to increase the impact of renewable energy and energy efficiency projects, within this wider context.

 By focusing our attention on the deployment of mature technologies such as wind energy and solar power, we are able to make a meaningful contribution to the necessary transition to our energy system.

-Having financed renewable energy projects for over 20 years, we have built up a wealth of experience and expertise that is valued by the renewable energy developers and operators who we work with.
+Having financed renewable energy projects for 25 years, we have built up a wealth of experience and expertise that is valued by the renewable energy developers and operators who we work with.